philippgille/hello-netcoreapp/README.md

 - Run `publish-fdd-docker.ps1` if you're using Windows and you have Docker installed.
 It will create the archive `hello-netcoreapp_netcoreapp1.1.tar.gz`.
 - Run `publish-fdd-docker.sh` if you're using Linux and you have Docker installed.
 It will create the archive `hello-netcoreapp_netcoreapp1.1.tar.gz`.

+### Docker image

+1. First run any of the FDD publish scripts, so that there's `/publish/output/hello-netcoreapp_netcoreapp1.1`
+    - Note: You should run those scripts from the publish directory, so you might need to `cd` into it first
+2. In the root directory of the repository, run: `docker build -t my/hello-netcoreapp .`

 Run
 ---